 All B.A.
 (Religion) and B.A.
-(Christian Education) students must spend sixmonths in full time supervised ministry after having completed at least 96 credit hours.
-This is a 9 credit hour assignment.
+(Christian Education) students must spend six-months in full-time supervised ministry after having completed at least 96 credit hours.
+This is a nine credit-hour assignment.
 This Supervised Ministry Experience is completed under the direct mentoring of a pastor or ministry leader qualified and serving in the student's major field of study.
 This experience includes writing elements to allow the students to process and reflect on their experiences.

-The Supervised Ministry Handbook provides detailed information concerning all aspects of this program from placement through debriefing.
+The Supervised Ministry Handbook (www.bbc.ca/forms) provides detailed information concerning all aspects of this program from placement through debriefing.
 Students should acquire the current version of the Supervised Ministry Handbook in the fall of their sophomore year and begin working with the Director of Student Ministries and their Program Director to secure an appropriate placement.